 Having worked exclusively in family law since her admission in 2006, Amy became an Accredited Specialist in Family Law in 2013, and has spent 10 years as a volunteer lawyer at Caxton Legal Centre.
-Amy was nominated by her peers in the profession as a leading lawyer in Queensland for parenting and children’s matters on the 2018 Doyle’s Family & Divorce Lawyers list.
+Amy has been nominated by her peers in the profession as a leading Family & Divorce Lawyer in the Doyle’s Guide in both 2018 and 2019.

 Amy’s passion and expertise lies in working with clients to achieve successful outcomes through dispute resolution and mediation without resorting to litigation.
 This approach is of the utmost importance when you consider the current state of affairs with the family court system in Australia; which continues to be significantly under resourced.

 Continuing to broaden her research and depth of knowledge, Amy actively contributes to professional publications and education within law and other professional services industries.
 Most recently, Amy’s article, ‘The How to for Step Parent Adoptions’ was published in the Queensland Law Society publication, Proctor.
 In 2015, Amy advocated against the significant rise in the court fees for divorce applications by speaking to both Radio National and the Courier Mail.
 Additionally, Amy has penned and published articles on all areas of family law on behalf of Michael Lynch Family Lawyers, and continues to present webinars and seminars to various service industry professionals including accountants, financial planners, and counsellors, to ensure an accurate understanding of family law principles for professionals who come into contact with people dealing with separation.